metno/titantuner/README.md

 Guess), and set the test parameters in the UI.
 Then click on the update button (below the parameters) to see the map showing the results of the tests.

-There is a demo data file to start right away using:
+There is are demo data files to start right away using:

 ```bash
 titantuner -d ./extras/*.txt